Psychology (PSY)

 PSY 5348.
 Health Psychology: Prevention and Intervention.

-This course will focus on primary, secondary and tertiary prevention and intervention strategies to enhance health and wellness.
-Topics will include health-promoting behaviors, risky health behaviors, theories of health behavior change, the process of medical care, and treatment adherence.
-Special emphasis will be on planning, implementation, and assessment of interventions.
-Prerequisites: PSY 5335 with a grade of "B" or better.
+This course focuses on primary, secondary, and tertiary prevention and intervention strategies to enhance people’s health and wellness.
+Topics include theories of health behavior change, strategies to prevent or reduce risky health behaviors, strategies to increase health-promoting behaviors, strategies to improve the process of medical care (e.g., screenings for illness, patient-centered communication and care), and strategies to increase treatment adherence.
+Emphasis is placed on the planning, implementation, and assessment of psychological interventions, especially for populations with chronic disease.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.